The mirror conjecture for minuscule flag varieties: Introduction

 \subsection{Zhu's theorem}

-In their seminal work, Beilinson--Drinfeld \cite{Beilinson-Drinfeld} have introduced a class of connections called \defn{opers}, extending earlier work of Drinfeld and Sokolov.
+Beilinson--Drinfeld have introduced a class of connections called \defn{opers}, extending earlier work of Drinfeld and Sokolov.
 They use opers to construct (part of) the Galois to automorphic direction of the geometric Langlands correspondence.
 Frenkel--Gross \cite{Frenkel-Gross} have observed that \eqref{eq:FG} can be put into oper form after a gauge transformation.

 Zhu \cite{Zhu:FG-HNY} has extended Beilinson--Drinfeld's construction to allow certain nonconstant group schemes, or equivalently to allow specified ramifications.
-He thereby confirms the following conjecture of Heinloth--Ng\^o--Yun.
+He thereby confirms the conjecture of \cite{HNY} that the Kloosterman $\aD$-module $\Kl_{G^\vee}$ is isomorphic to the Frenkel--Gross connection $\nabla^{G^\vee}$.